Oracle Financial Services Software

 Oracle Financial Services Software Limited (OFSS) is an Indian subsidiary of Oracle Corporation which is involved in financial and insurance technology.
-Established in 1990, the company was known as i-flex Solutions prior to its acquisition by Oracle.
+Established in 1990, the company was known as i-flex Solutions a core banking platform, prior to its acquisition by Oracle.
 It is headquartered in Mumbai.

 History

 Early history

 In 1992, the non-Citi operation’s software business was spun off into a separate company, Citicorp Information Technology Industries Ltd. (Citil), subsequently called i-flex Solutions.
 The venture, headed by Rajesh Hukku, received seed funding of $400,000 from Citicorp.

 Citil inherited the legacy software Microbanker from Citi Overseas Software.
-With the revenue from selling Microbanker to customers in mostly Africa and later to other markets, Citil invested in developing Flexcube, their following software product.
+With the revenue from selling Microbanker to customers in mostly Africa and later to other markets, Citil invested in developing Flexcube, a core banking platform.
 Flexcube was very successful and claimed the top spot in the annual sales ranking by International Banking Systems, a U.K.-based industry publication, in 2002.